 I went to Calvin College and graduated with a Youth Recreation degree in 2004.
-I returned to Calvin to get my special education certificate in 2007-2008.
-Just last year, I finished continuing my education at Calvin by getting my Master’s in Learning Disabilities.ies.
+At 26, I returned to Calvin to get my special education certificate in 2007-2008.
+Finally, in 2015, I finished continuing my education at Calvin by getting my Master’s in Learning Disabilities.

-I am currently in my 7th year of teaching at Dutton Christian School.
+I have been teaching at Dutton Christian School since 2009.
 Prior to this, I was a substitute teacher in a wide variety of public and Christian schools.

 I am a PK (pastor’s kid).
 I have lived in the mid-west all of my life (Wisconsin, Iowa, Illinois, Michigan).
-I am married to my beautiful wife, Lies.
-We have two German shepherd dogs names Nikon andLw , and then my goofy dog named Coca-Cola…or just Coke for short.
-Lies and I attend First CRC in Grand Rapids.
+I have been married to my beautiful wife, Lies, for 13 years.
+We have two children, Will & Maaike.

 Why I became a Christian school teacher